Woody Family Roots

 The Descendants of Thomas & George Woody in Alabama & Mississippi

 Unlike his brothers, Thomas Woody did not seem to leave a will.
 Neither did his son, George Woody Sr.: however, George is documented as a soldier of the Revolution This was probably because both men died at a relatively young age.
 We do know that the estate of Thomas was probated in 1784 and that his widow Mary married widower James Edmunds July 16, 1791 in Amherst.
 Andrew Wright, the son of the abovementioned William Wright provided surety.
 The Edmunds moved to Barren County, Kentucky where Mary died August 20, 1824.
 Mary's tombstone indicates that she was born in 1749, so she was not likely the mother of George Woody.
 The will of James Edmund mentions his step-daughter Lucy Woody; however, we can find nothing more concerning Lucy.
 George Woody, apparently the son of Thomas and an unknown first wife was first mentioned in the 1783 Amherst census.
 In 1790, George Wooddy provided part of the Amherst County bond for the marriage of Claiborne Howard and Salley Martin, daughter of James.
 Will Loving Jr. was a witness to this bond.
 This was almost surely the George Woody those estate was taxed in 1798 in Amherst County.
 So, like his father, George died intestate at a relatively young age.
 Nelson County was formed from the northern portion of Amherst in 1807 and it was here that two of the grand daughters of William Wright, Hannah and Matilda, married George Woody Jr. and Robert Woody, sons of George Woody Sr. When Hannah's father, Andrew Wright, mentioned directly above, died in 1816, she and her husband, George Woody Jr., inherited and sold 260 acres on Davis Creek.
 Another son of George Sr., William W. Woody, married Eliza Wright, a great granddaughter of William Wright.
 These three families moved to Madison County, Alabama by 1840 and William W. Woody and his family later moved on to Mississippi.
 The 1850 Monroe County, Mississippi census enumerates a Mary Woody, age 76, born Virginia, in the home of William W. and Eliza Woody.
+The image on the right is from the March 5, 1851 Monroe (Aberdeen, Mississippi) Democrat and records the untimely death of Reuben Thomas Wooddy, son of W. W. and Eliza Wooddy.
 Mary is assumed to be the mother of William W. and Robert Woody.
 George Woody Jr. was probably the son of the first wife (name unknown) of George Woody Sr.

 Henry Woody in Bedford & Franklin Counties